stmilne/icdsHelp/docs/12_TransferringFiles.md

 with "local" versions of these commands, `lcd` and `lls`.

 !!! tip ""
-     "Visual" sftp clients for your laptop
+     "Graphical" sftp clients for your laptop
      can be used for file transfer to Collab, as well as to OneDrive or other cloud storage providers.
      Two popular options for both OS X and Windows are